a11ce/aetherwiki/md-src/lock-19-blockade.md

 todo talk about the [[black air conflict]] and Qime

-After the Qime refinery disaster, IRPO activated relief protocols, suspending levies on air, food, and construction materials bound for affected regions in [[Kota]].
+After the Qime refinery disaster, IPRO activated relief protocols, suspending levies on air, food, and construction materials bound for affected regions in [[Kota]].

 ## Blockade